-6.0 Units.
-1 lecture and 15 lab hrs/wk.
+6.5 Units.
+1 lecture and 16 lab hrs/wk.
 Repeat: 1.
 Prerequisite: DENT 174 and 180.
 Students must have CPR, Hepatitis B, tetanus vaccinations and TB testing before going to the dental school.
 One weekly lecture/seminar and 262.5 off-campus hours.

-Clinical practice utilizing Four-Handed Dentistry at chairside, including extended functions in general dentistry delegated to the dental assistant and registered dental assistant by the State Dental Practice Act in private dental offices and clinics.
+This is the clinical practice course offered to allow students time in dental and specialty offices to utilize four-handed dentistry and dental assisting techniques chairside.
+Students may have a range 132 DRAMA/THEATRE ARTS MARIN.EDU of experiences including extended functions in general dentistry delegated to the dental assistant and registered dental assistant in private dental offices and clinics.
 Weekly seminars are held to discuss student progress and provide instruction and suggestions for student improvement.
+Independent self-evaluations are required during rotation experiences in preparation for workforce entry.
 (CSU)